ethyca/fides/docs/fides/docs/development/developing_fides.md

 ## Getting Started

+This section will run through the basics of getting everything up and running so that you can start making changes.

+### Docker

 Given that the majority of commands rely on Docker images, the first step is going to be getting some Docker images built.
 This is handled by the `build` session.
 Check the docs with the `usage` session:

 ```sh